The Bridge to Nowhere (novel): Characters

 · Hallie: Daughter of Jim, and protagonist of the story.
-She suffers from lack of communication with her mother and father, and struggles with growing up in an atmosphere where she cannot discuss her distress.
+She has lack of communication with her mother and father, and struggles with growing up in an atmosphere where she cannot discuss her distress.

 · Crane Henderson: Crane is a high school freshman, interested in Hallie.
 He talks to her frequently, and serves as one of the only characters who can communicate with her.
 He develops a relationship with Hallie over the course of the novel.

 · Louise: Hallie's mother.
 Similar to her father, she is somewhat distant as well.
 She attempts to keep the household together despite the lack of income and the issues presented by Jim's out-of-work status.

 · Jude: Hallie's best friend from school.

 · Shelley: Hallie's sister, an older college student.
 She is also a distant figure in Hallie's life.
 Shelley is bitter towards her father, and chooses not to spend time with her younger sister.

-· Jim: Hallie's father, who lost his job building the bridge and suffers from depression as a result.
+· Jim: Hallie's father, who lost his job building the bridge and has depression as a result.
 He is distant and uncommunicative, and spends his time submerging himself within television, radio, and other diversions.
 He is prone to bursts of anger, and is a volatile source of anxiety within the family.